5/8/2024

 Chief Commercial Officer

-with payer engagement and setting up the distribution and patient support model.
-Medical affairs activities have been accelerated in the quarter and this has been reflected in the number of events that we are participating in with cameras and study investigators, sharing data from the Acro Innova programme and updating on surrender to a positive sample trials at scientific meetings throughout the year.
-The key upcoming conferences include the European Congress of Endoprenology in Stockholm We have a short update on the business of cameras.
-I am pleased with the performance of our teams and the partners that we are working with, continuing execution We have a very strong momentum for residing in the US, which we are very pleased with.
-The old NDA was accepted for review by the FDA and we are on track for an anticipated approval decision in October.
-In parallel, we have made significant progress on other pipeline programmes, including the ones I mentioned earlier today.
-Thank you for your attention.
-I
+We have also been active with payer engagement and setting up the distribution and patient support model.
+Medical affairs activities have been accelerated in the quarter, and this has been reflected in the numbers. events that we are participating in with cameras and study investigators.
+We're sharing data from the ACRI-NOVA program and updating on surveillance and post-trial trials at scientific meetings throughout 2024.
+Key upcoming conferences include the European Congress of Endocrinology in Stockholm in the coming week.
+And later on in May, we are attending the ENDO meeting in Boston. which will be starting, I think it is the 30th of May this year.
+So with that short presentation, update on the basis of cameras.
+I'm pleased with the performance of our teams and the partners that we are working with.
+Continuing execution, which in the quarter has delivered revenue and profitability in line with guidance. robust in-market growth for Buvidal, and a very strong momentum for Bricsady in the U.S., which we are very pleased with.
+The off-taste NDA was accepted for review by by FDA, and we are on track for an anticipated approval decision in October.
+In parallel, we have made significant progress on other pipeline programs, including the ones I mentioned earlier today. ended the quarter with a strengthened cash position of $2.3 billion to support future organic growth and also inorganic initiatives.
+So, with that, I thank you for your attention, and I leave it over to Eirik Hultgård here to please start out the Q&A.

 speaker

 Thanks, Erik.
-If you wish to ask a question, please press the pound key 5 on your telephone keypad.
+If you wish to ask a question, please press pound key five on your telephone keypad.
 The first question comes from the line of Erik Hultgård from Carnegie.
-Please go ahead, your line is open.
+Please go ahead.
+Your line is open.

 speaker